umd-coding-workshop/workshops/tutorial1/exercise3/README.md

     ls ~/*.*

-The tilde is BASH shorthand for a users home directory.
+The tilde is BASH shorthand for a user's home directory.

 All three of these directory shortcuts will help you to build better commands in BASH.